MetaMask/SIPs/SIPS/sip-23.md

 #### Form

 The `Form` component renders a form element.
 It accepts a `children` prop which can be one or more field elements.
+The component also accepts an optional `onSubmit` prop which is a function to be called when the form is submitted, passing the form data as an object.

 ```typescript
 type FormProps = {